Latest Review May Not Be Current

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the alfalfa meal, this looks like the profile of a kibble containing a modest amount of meat.
+Even when you consider the protein-boosting effect of the alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Azmira is a plant-based kibble using a modest amount of lamb or beef meal as its main source of animal protein, thus earning the brand 3 stars.
+Azmira is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3.5 stars.

 A Final Word